jeffbr13/benjeffrey.com/post/pandoc-css-syntax-highlighting.md

 `.re`               RegionMarker
 `.er`               ErrorTok

-These classifications are explained in an old article on the Kate site about [writing syntax highlighting files][kate-syntax].
+These classifications are (sort of)explained in an old article on the Kate site about [writing syntax-highlighting files][kate-syntax].

 It also turns out that a few extra styles are [included][hk-styles] with the package, if you want to extract and use them!